AkashSinghaRoy

 Welcome!

-As of July 2025, I have completed my Ph.D. in Mathematics at the University of Georgia under the direction of Paul Pollack.
-I completed my undergraduate studies at the Chennai Mathematical Institute in July 2021, where I obtained a BSc.
+I am a postdoctoral researcher in the number theory research group UFOCLAN at Charles University, Prague.
+I completed my Ph.D. in Mathematics (August 2022-July 2025) at the University of Georgia under the direction of Paul Pollack.
+I completed my undergraduate studies (August 2018-July 2021) at the Chennai Mathematical Institute, where I obtained a BSc.
 Honors in Mathematics and Computer Science.

 Research Interests

 I am currently working on a variety of new projects.
-In one of these projects (which is almost complete!), I give new results on mean values of multiplicative functions that extend the classical Landau-Selberg-Delange “LSD” method to situations where the Dirichlet series under consideration is controlled by Dirichlet $L$-functions mod $q$ (instead of the usual Riemann zeta function); my results allow the conductor $q$ to vary within ranges that are typically much wider than those permitted by known forms of the “LSD” method.
+In one of these projects, I give new results on mean values of multiplicative functions that extend the classical Landau-Selberg-Delange “LSD” method to situations where the Dirichlet series under consideration is controlled by Dirichlet $L$-functions mod $q$ (instead of the usual Riemann zeta function); my results allow the conductor $q$ to vary within ranges that are typically much wider than those permitted by known forms of the “LSD” method.
 More updates on other projects coming soon!

 Besides these, I have coauthored papers with Vorrapan (Fai) Chandee, Xiannan Li, Nathan McNew and Paul Pollack, on topics such as